|

 James Morrow

-James Morrow was Calum's and Jamie's great great great great great grandfather.
+James Morrow was Calum's, Jamie's and Pippa's five times great grandfather.

 Morrow